tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 $$

 At this point, if $h(R) = 0$, we restart the signature process with a different nonce.
-This point $R$ makes up the first half of our signature.
+The point $R$ makes up the first half of our signature.

-The second half of our signature is a scalar, and is computed as follows:
+The second half of our signature is a scalar, computed as:

 $$
 s = k(H(m) + h(R)x)
 $$

-With $x$ being our private key.
+with $x$ being our private key.

 Finally, our complete signature is the pair: